 During pregnancy, your body goes through a lot of changes.

-Your hormones are all over the place and your body is working hard to support a growing baby.
+Your hormones are everywhere, and your body works hard to support a growing baby.

 It’s not surprising that you might have some strange cravings during this time!